 Sharkey took another giant step away from his past with Wish.
 The high-gloss West Coast album — production, guitar and keyboards by Danny Kortchmar; songs mostly co-written with him, Waddy Wachtel and Mark Goldenberg — has characterless backing tracks that could serve any number of lame singers.
 The stark contrast of Sharkey’s strange voice with such bland commercialism results in a listenable soul-pop-rock record with only one strong character trait.
 A guest turn by Keith Richards on Tench’s “More Love” is wasted; except for the rousing “Out of My System,” the routinely romantic songs, while competent, are entirely forgettable.

-As Sharkey underwent his transformation into a boring California pop chanteur, the O’Neill brothers took a powder, quietly scorning the business that had shattered their teenage dreams.
+As Sharkey underwent his transformation into a boring California pop chanteur (these days he’s a vocal and effective advocate for protecting the waterways of Great Britain), the O’Neill brothers took a powder, quietly scorning the business that had shattered their teenage dreams.
 After several false starts, they returned with That Petrol Emotion, an excellent new quintet that built on past accomplishments without revisiting them.

-The Undertones — without Sharkey — reformed now and then in the ’90s for the occasional show, but got more serious in 2003, when the four original players recorded a fine new old-fashioned album, Get What You Need, with Paul McLoone as their singer.
-He sounds like a bit of a Feargal clone on record (less so in person, where his rock star confidence mildly undercuts the boyish insecurity of the old songs), but that contributes to the familiarity of the sound, which is a good thing.
-A few of the tracks lack spark, but “Thrill Me,” “Everything but You,” “Enough,” “You Can’t Say That” and “Joyland” are all fresh realizations of what made the ‘Tones so great in the first place.
+The Undertones — without Sharkey — reformed in the ’90s for the occasional show but got more serious in 2003, when the four original players recorded a fine new old-fashioned album, Get What You Need, with Paul McLoone as their singer.
+He sounds a lot like Feargal on record (less so in person, where his rock star confidence mildly undercuts the boyish insecurity of the old songs), but that contributes to the familiarity of the sound, which is a good thing.
+A few of the tracks lack spark, but “Thrill Me,” “Everything but You,” “Enough,” “You Can’t Say That” and “Joyland” are all fresh realizations of what made the ’Tones so great in the first place.